step-by-step-tutorial/springboot-tutorial/nosql-mongodb-reactive/README.md

 <p align="justify">

-In order to connect to MongoDB from localhost through the web browser use the following command and dashboard of MongoDB is available on [http://localhost:8081](http://localhost:8081) URL.
+In order to connect to MongoDB from localhost through the application use the following command and MongoDB is available on `localhost:27017`.

 </p>